sanoke/fedspend/0-setup/README.md

 #### `flask.sh`
-[[Details](https://github.com/sanoke/fedspend/wiki/Setting-Up:-Flask)] Instructions for setting up Apache web server and Flask connection to CockroachDB/
+[[Details](https://github.com/sanoke/fedspend/wiki/Setting-Up:-Flask)] Instructions for setting up Apache web server and Flask connection to CockroachDB

 #### TO DO
+- [x] add version control and Airflow to architecture schema
-- [ ] add Python script for version control
+- [ ] add documentation about version control
-- [ ] add airflow script + documentation
+- [ ] add documentation about airflow scheduling